uintdev/qrserv/README.md

 ## Translators

-Thanks to the following people for helping out with language translation:
+Thanks to the following users for helping out with language translation:

 | User                                         | Language(s) |
 | -------------------------------------------- | ----------- |